 When using an FTP client to update WordPress, begin by going to the WordPress.org Download page.
 Scroll down to the Download WordPress button.
 It should have the version numbers on the button as well.

 Clicking this downloads a zip file to your computer.
-Save it anywhere you want and right-click on the zip file to extract all files.

 Next up, it’s time to open your FTP client and connect it to your WordPress website.
 Here’s a list of recommended FTP clients if you decide to go this route.